 As the new term gets into full lockdown swing, here are our tips to transform your everyday living space into and calm and creative classroom environment.

-Much like in our WFH tips, this is key to productivity.
+Much like in our Workspace for Home, this is key to productivity.

 Clear a designated study area, placing all unnecessary items out of sight.
 If you can, set up in a quiet corner of the house for a laptop, textbooks and notes.
 This will make it much easier to focus and the rest of the household can continue life as normal.
 Check out our range of Pegboards for a stylish organisation solution!
 And fun stationery and water bottle from Noodoll.